 You may remember that I reviewed the Nobhule dollÂ last year.
 Since then the Sibhale brand has grown.
 Iâm so thrilled for them.
 They now have a range of party essentials, as well fashion accessories for girls and dolls.

 Sibhale is based in South Africa, it will be too late for order for Christmas.
 However, this is a brand you want to know.
 Think birthdays, just because gifts AND teas parties of course.

 Iâve been following Clarkeâs Closet for a few years. Â Itâs such fun funky brand thatâs celebratory of black beauty.

 Clarkeâs Closet rag dolls are is perfect for little ones.
 Not only is their style on-trend but the different textures will be a joy for little hands.
 Of course, big kids will love them too.
 Some dolls come in different skin tones.
 They also stock one with vitiligo.

 Clarkeâs closet also creates cross body bags, knapsacks, bum bags and more.

 When I was little, my grandmother gifted me with a black ballerina doll.
 She was one of my favourite toys of all time.
 Every little girl should have a black ballerina doll, if she wants one.

-If you know of any UK brands or brands that ship to the UK, where divers dolls (books and others) can be found, please leave a comment below lets share the intel.
+If you know of any UK brands or brands that ship to the UK, where black dolls, diverse books and others items, please leave a comment below lets share the intel.

 Photo Credit: feature image from Clarke’s Closet